Many brand accounts on social media are a ghost town, and plummeting engagement rates are a telltale sign you’re heading for the same fate.

 If your social media teams don’t currently have a social listening strategy in place, consider looking into platforms like Sprout Social or Hootsuite.
 Both platforms offer user-friendly tools that enable you to monitor brand mentions, relevant keywords, and keep tabs on your competitors.

 Negative comments and spam are inevitable on any social media platform, making it necessary for your team members to have a plan in place to deal with them.
-A good first step is to establish clear community guidelines and moderate discussions where necessary.
+A good first step is to develop a social media marketing plan with clear community guidelines and rules on how you moderate conversations on your channels.

 Guidelines provide a framework for maintaining a safe and inclusive space for all community members, promoting a strong sense of belonging within your community.
 For example, social media platforms like Facebook, Discord or Reddit have built-in features to display community guidelines to new members.